BSc

 Ecology

 Due to the urgent need to document, understand and ultimately prevent the decline of biodiversity, graduate ecologists are in high demand.
-The Ecology degree at Aberystwyth University aims to provide you with the academic knowledge and practical skills to meet this demand, and train you to be part of the next generation of ecologists who will respond to environmental threats, identify solutions and help conserve biodiversity into the future.
+The Ecology degree at Aberystwyth University aims to provide you with the academic knowledge and practical skills to meet this demand.

 Course Overview

-Fieldwork and practical classes form an integral part of the course throughout.
-Overseas field courses are also available to you, depending on module choice, enabling you to learn about tropical ecology first-hand.
+• Overseas field courses are available too, depending on module choice, enabling you to learn about tropical ecology first-hand.

-Our teaching staff conduct research in all areas of ecology and in different parts of the world.
+• Our teaching staff conduct research in all areas of ecology and in different parts of the world.
 We have established links with the British Trust for Conservation Volunteers, National Botanic Garden of Wales, Natural Resources Wales, Snowdonia National Park Authority, the RSPB and various wildlife and woodland trusts.

 Our Staff